Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/chain_of_thought_prompting.md

 > Each card follows the same structure: syntax on the left, rendered result on the right, with beginner-friendly tips below.
 >

-The language model (LM) renders a downloadable file:
+The language model renders a downloadable file:

 [Markdown Cheatsheet](sample-documents/markdown-cheatsheet)